aexoden/com.aexoden.ff4kb/README.md

 environment variables that should be set, either automatically by Dokku (or some other PaaS solution), or manually by the user:

+* DJANGO_ALLOWED_HOSTS: A comma separated list of domain names the app should reply to.
+The default is `ff4kb.aexoden.com` but this is almost certainly not what you want.
 * DJANGO_SECRET_KEY: Should be set to a random, unpredictable value.
 Generators are available on the web.
 * ENVIRONMENT: Set to `Production` for production.